Farama-Foundation/PettingZoo/README.md

 Our AEC environments have the following attributes:

 `env.agents`: a list of the names of all current agents, typically integers.
-These may be changed.
+These may be changed as an enviroment progresses.

-`env.observation_spaces`: a dict of the gym observation spaces of every agent, by name `env.action_spaces`: a dict of the gym action spaces of every agent, by name `env.rewards`: a dict of the rewards of every agent at the time called, by name.
-This can generally be changed at any point in the metaenvironment portion of the AEC cycle, and so isn't gauntleted to be "final" until the agent's turn is reached again.
+`env.observation_spaces`: a dict of the gym observation spaces of every agent, by name.

+`env.action_spaces`: a dict of the gym action spaces of every agent, by name.

+`env.rewards`: a dict of the rewards of every agent at the time called, by name.
+This can generally be changed at any point in the metaenvironment portion of the AEC cycle, and so isn't gaurunteed to be "final" until the agent's turn is reached again.

-`env.done`: a dict of the done state of every agent at the time called, by name `env.agent_selection`: Gives name of agent currently poised to be acted on.
+`env.done`: a dict of the done state of every agent at the time called, by name.
+This can generally be changed at any point in the metaenvironment portion of the AEC cycle, and so isn't gaurunteed to be "final" until the agent's turn is reached again.

+`env.agent_selection`: Gives name of agent currently poised to be acted on.

 Our AEC environments have the following methods:
-`env.observe(agent)`: Returns the observation an agent currently can make `env.turn(action)`: Has the selected agent take a turn, selects the next agent.
+`env.observe(agent)`: Returns the observation an agent currently can make.

+`env.turn(action)`: Has the selected agent take a turn, selects the next agent.
 In AEC games, after every agent takes a turn a step is said to have been taken.

 `env.reset()`: Resets the environment to a starting state.

-`env.render()`: Displays a rendered frame from the enviroment, if supported `env.close()`: Closes the rendering window
+`env.render()`: Displays a rendered frame from the enviroment, if supported.

+`env.close()`: Closes the rendering window.

 The most general example of interacting with an enviroment with this API looks like this: